Monitor Pipeline File Processing

 To monitor a bulk pipeline process job's status, do the following:

-The Bulk Pipeline Process page includes the following information:
+The Pipelines page includes the following information:

 • STATE—shows the job’s status.